s-hamdananwar/profile/README.md

 # Hi There!

 My name is Hamdan Anwar, a Software Engineering student at University of Nebraska-Lincoln.
-My techinical experiences include but not limited to freelance Mobile and Web Application Development.
+My techinical experiences include but not limited to freelance Mobile Application Development.
 Currently developing and expanding Python language skills.

 # Languages